IronIron2121/pdf-scrivener-plusplus/README.md

 # PDF-SCRIVENER
 ## HOW TO BUILD
 This project is built with CMake.
-To get it setup you, just run
+To get it setup, just run
 ```
 mkdir build
 cd build